mehranpiran/NLP-models/README.md

 For sequence generator model, a single-layer LSTM model was trained on one of Shakespeare's narrative poems, "A Lover's Complaint."
 When provided with a segment of text from the poem, the model can predict the subsequent letters and words.

-An English-to-Portuguese neural machine translation (NMT) model was built using Long Short-Term Memory (LSTM) networks with attention.
+An English-to-Portuguese neural machine translation model was built using Long Short-Term Memory (LSTM) networks with attention.
 You can replace the corpus of text with any desired paired languages.